“Please place the mask on first before assisting others.”

 I could remember during my marriage wanting so badly to have the same support about being on stage that my ex-husband had from me.
 It was great that and I want opening night for the most part he would be there to see me in my show.
 But him showing up, if he did, never overshadow the fact that during the entire process, he was complaining.
 He would complain about why he couldn’t go out or why he had to watch the kids instead of just being there.
 I never did that to him it was okay for him to have a life, but the moment I started living mine, it was like all hell broke loose.

-You know it seems like such a little thing but when this was the reaction I felt I all the time if became huge.
+You know it seems like such a little thing.
+But, when this was the normal reaction, the little things became huge.

 And again, I know the seems small, but it’s the little things that are significant.
 But, coupled with this story are a lot of feelings of isolation and loneliness and a miserable marriage.
 And the problem for a lot of women, the problem for me is feeling so small.
 Being told that little things like this are insignificant keeps women silent and unhappy, and in unhealthy relationships.